ManagedBass/ManagedBass/README.md

 - Changed `#if` directives of Mac, Windows and Linux to `__DESKTOP__`.
 - No dependency on `ManagedBass.PInvoke`.
 - Using C# 7 on Visual Studio 2017.

-> Looking for the old version?
-See the [Legacy](https://github.com/ManagedBass/Legacy) repository.